Usha-balaji/Selenium-Testing-Automation-Framework/Readme.md

 	i.
 First coloumn is "Page" in which user can give any name to the page in which required web element is present ii.
 Second one is the "NAME" which is also user given name to webelement but this name and the ObjectLocator in the first sheet should be same iii.
 Third coloumn is "Property" which define how user is identifying the element like ID, XPATH,CSS and NAME iv.
-Fourth one is "Value" which is corresponding to the property.
+Fourth one is "Value" which is corresponding to the property mentioned.
 After defining all the webelements user has to specify	NA in all coloumns to identify the end of the page.
 User can give any number of sheets to provide data in the first page.

 This framework is licensed under Apache License, Version 2.0